-- Subscriber sign in via a captive portal - The subscriber device presents user name and password credentials via EAP-TTLS - The subscriber device presents device certificates credentials via EAP-TLS
+- Subscriber sign-in via a captive portal. - Automatic sign-in over clear SSID - The subscriber device presents user name and password credentials via EAP-TTLS. - The subscriber device presents device certificates credentials via EAP-TLS.

-Attributes that are operational model dependant are indicated so in the table.
-Whereas the visited network AAA proxy MUST support the attributes for the login portal, EAP-TTLS and EAP-TLS, the home AAA server MUST support at least one authentication type and MAY support more authentication types as configured by the home network operator.
+Attributes that are operational model dependent are indicated so in the table.
+Whereas the visited network AAA proxy MUST support the forwarding of attributes for the login portal, EAP-TTLS and EAP-TLS, the home AAA server MUST support at least one authentication type and MAY support more authentication types as configured by the home network operator.
 The home operator selects which authentication protocols are used at the home AAA server.

-The attributes listed below can be used by the home network to request service termination with the Disconnect message or a change in access conditions with the Change of Authorization (CoA) message per [RFC 3576].
+The attributes listed below can be used by the home network to request service termination with the Disconnect message or a change in access conditions with the Change of Authorization (CoA) message per [RFC 5176].

-The visited network AAA proxy MUST support the message types and mandatory attributes listed in Table 2, Table 3, and Table 4 per the procedures in [RFC 2865], [RFC 3576], and [RFC 3580] for authentication, device admission and session termination.
+The visited network AAA proxy MUST support the message types and mandatory attributes listed in Table 2, Table 3, and Table 4 per the procedures in [RFC 2865], [RFC 5176], and [RFC 3580] for authentication, device admission and session termination.

-The home network AAA server MUST support the message types and mandatory attributes listed in Table 2, Table 3, and Table 4 per the procedures in [RFC 2865], [RFC 3576], and [RFC 3580] for authentication, device admission and session termination
+The home network AAA server MUST support the message types and mandatory attributes listed in Table 2, Table 3, and Table 4 per the procedures in [RFC 2865], [RFC 5176], and [RFC 3580] for authentication, device admission and session termination corresponding to the authentication type it supports.

-The visited network AAA proxy MAY support the optional attributes listed in Table 2, Table 3, and Table 4 per the procedures in [RFC 2865], [RFC 3576], and [RFC 3580] for authentication, device admission and session termination.
+The visited network AAA proxy MAY support the optional attributes listed in Table 2, Table 3, and Table 4 per the procedures in [RFC 5176], and [RFC 3580] for authentication, device admission and session termination.

-The home network AAA server MAY support the optional attributes listed in Table 2, Table 3, and Table 4 per the procedures in [RFC 2865], [RFC 3576], and [RFC 3580] for authentication, device admission and session termination.
+The home network AAA server MAY support the optional attributes listed in Table 2, Table 3, and Table 4 per the procedures in [RFC 2865], [RFC 5176], and [RFC 3580] for authentication, device admission and session termination corresponding to the authentication type it supports.